 This post contains affiliate links and if you click on a link and purchase a product, I may earn a small commission at no additional charge to you.

 Then, I knew I couldn’t stop there.
 I had to keep going.
 Easter was the next obvious choice, right?
-Sure, Easter would have made a great tree, but I by the time St. Patrick’s Day was over, Easter was just around the corner.
+Sure, Easter would have made a great tree, but by the time St. Patrick’s Day was over, Easter was just around the corner.
 At the same time I was feeling all inspired from a shirt my daughter had with lemons all over it.
 I have never done anything remotely in the yellow family, but the pull was strong.
 Then, when I found lemons at Michael’s, it was over.
 I had to put together a lemon tree.
 Being a big Peter Paul & Mary fan only added to the fun and my tabletop lemon tree was born.

 So, now you know where the idea came from.
 Well, here is how I put it together.